If you've been a Victim of Fire or Water Damage

 "Excellent response time and efficient service!
 I received a call from the building manager of a condo I own in San Diego about a flood comin"

 Do you have any recourse?
 If your carrier refuses to treat you fairly the next step is to contact an attorney with experience in detangling coverage issues within health insurance law.
-An attorney can help you in pursuing a bad faith claim against your insurance carrier while also pressing a claim that they have violated the obligation to deal with you fairly and reasonably.
+An insurance attorney can help you in pursuing a bad faith health insurance claim against your insurance carrier while also pressing a claim that they have violated the obligation to deal with you fairly and reasonably.
 The insurer is barred by law to put their own financial needs above your legitimate claim for insurance benefits in which you’ve paid for already.

-The mere possibility of a bad faith claim may be enough to get the attention of your insurance carriers.
+The mere possibility of a bad faith insurance claim may be enough to get the attention of your insurance carriers.
 When facing a credible bad faith claim, it’s possible that your insurer may take stock of the situation and decide that the additional damages they may face from a bad faith claim are more than they bargained for.
 Suddenly, lost paperwork is found, phone calls are finally returned, and your insurance claim is suddenly worth more than they originally offered.

 There isn’t a checklist of actions taken by your insurer that automatically qualify as bad faith.
 Ultimately, what matters is that any action your insurer takes is done so legitimately and in good faith instead of abusing their leverage over you to unfairly limit your recovery.
 An example of bad faith that occurs regularly is your insurance carrier pressuring you to take less money than your claim is worth because they’re aware of your dire circumstances.